 Despite those commitments, the Habitat situation has dramatically worsened during the last two decades.
-The commodification of land and the speculation on housing based on unregulated credits even generated massive evictions and resulted in a world economic crisis, with increasing numbers of empty housing stock and homelessness at the same time.
-Development policies based on the attractiveness of private investments and the competitiveness between cities have had a terrible impact on the social fabric worldwide, where disparities are more acute and multidimensional poverty is continually growing, especially but not only in the Global South.
-It is estimated that 863 million people are living in slum-like conditions, 90% of them in developing countries, without minimum standards of dignity and rights (UN Habitat, 2013).
+The commodification of land and the speculation on housing based on unregulated credits even generated massive evictions and resulted in a world economic crisis.
+Development policies based on the attractiveness of private investments and the competitiveness between cities have had a terrible impact on the social fabric worldwide, where disparities are more acute and multidimensional poverty is continually growing, especially in the Global South.
+It is estimated that 863 millions of people are leaving in slum-like conditions, 90% of them in developing countries, without minimum standards of dignity and rights (UN Habitat, 2013).

-Since Habitat II, new and growing challenges and issues apply to human settlements development and deserve to be fully included into the New Habitat Agenda.
-The various Habitat III preparations, reporting and deliberation processes and contents must be grounded in (1) a faithful evaluation of commitments made at Habitat II; (2) a review of housing-rights and good-governance practices consistent with those essential aspects of the Habitat II promise2, while taking into consideration the lessons learned and greater conceptual clarity of the issues since Habitat II; and (3) a realistic preparation for the emerging human settlement-development challenges that light the way towards improving "balanced rural and urban development," as pledged since Habitat I (1976)3.
+Since Habitat II, new and growing challenges and issues apply to human settlements development and deserve addition to the New Habitat Agenda.
+The various Habitat III preparations, reporting and deliberation processes and contents must be grounded in (1) a faithful evaluation of commitments made at Habitat II; (2) a review of housing-rights and good-governance practices consistent with those essential aspects of the Habitat II promise, while taking into consideration the lessons learned and greater conceptual clarity of the issues since Habitat II; and (3) realistic preparation for the emerging human settlement-development challenges that light the way toward improving "balanced rural and urban development," as pledged since Habitat I (1976).